omalk98/CrystalBox-backup/project_charter.md

 - System onwer has predefined points of access they wish to install the RFID/BT gateway on with recognized names/IDs.
 - System users have a valid email to access web portal and mobile app
 - Admins have manually verified newer admins before they create new admin credentials and provide those credentials to those new admins.
 - We are able to procure 3 Raspberry Pi's for the project.
+- All team members will contribute regularly to the project.

 ### 5.3 Constraints

 - RFID chip range has a limit as to how closer it can be brought to make a contact with the RFID reader.
 - Bluetooth module proximity detetion is lowered to match RFID range.
 - Single gateway can handle a single user at a time.
-- The project needs to be completed within 2 years.
+- The project needs to be completed within 1 year.

 ## 6. Organization/Stakeholders